google/WebFundamentals/src/content/en/fundamentals/native-hardware/fullscreen/index.md

 ### Making a video element fullscreen

-To make a video element fullscreen it is exactly the same as making any other element fullscreen.
+To make a video element fullscreen is exactly the same as making any other element fullscreen.
 You call the `requestFullscreen` method on the video element.